KhalidOG/Wildfire-Tracker/README.md

 **Data**: The user has only three days to see history of a fire; since VIIRS is orbiting the Earth from pole to pole, it brings clouds and displays data only in certain areas in a day

 **UX**: No complete or sophisticated view either on desktop or a mobile.

+---

+## Data Source & Attribution

+NASA's Fire Information for Resource Management System (FIRMS) supplies the data on fire detection; it is a part of NASA's Land, Atmosphere near real-time capability for EOS (LANCE).
+Map tiles are imported from contributors of OpenStreetMap.
+The project is not associated with or recognized by NASA in any form.

+---